katiemcmillin/homework-cloner/README.md

 `node cloneHw.js <repo name>`

-> clones down all pull requests and tracks the assignemnt, does not overwrite repos if they are found locally
+> clones down all pull requests and tracks the assignment, does not overwrite repos if they are found locally

 `node cloneHw.js <repo name> --overWrite`

-> clones down all pull requests and tracks the assignemnt, overwrites repos if they are found locally
+> clones down all pull requests and tracks the assignment, overwrites repos if they are found locally

 `node cloneHw.js <repo name> --noTrack <--overWrite>`

-> clones down all pull requests and does not track the assignemnt, `--overWrite` can optionally be used.
+> clones down all pull requests and does not track the assignment, `--overWrite` can optionally be used.

 `node cloneHw.js <repo name> --forget`